BAAF: A benchmark attention adaptive framework for medical ultrasound image segmentation tasks: Materials and Experiments

 \subsection{Experimental settings}

 To ensure the fairness and reliability of the comparison experiments, K-fold cross-validation was implemented on the four ultrasound datasets.
 Specifically, four-fold cross-validation was performed on Dataset 1 and Dataset 2.
 Three-fold cross-validation was applied to Dataset 3 and Dataset 4, respectively.
+The previous study demonstrated that most of the methods have better segmentation performance on kidney ultrasound images than breast ultrasound images \cite{Chen2023}.
+Compared with the four-fold cross-validation experiments on the breast ultrasound dataset, the three-fold cross-validation experiments on the kidney ultrasound dataset not only can assess the robustness of different segmentation methods in terms of cross-validation experimental ways, but also can further reduce the network training time consumption.
 During training, the binary cross entropy (BCE) is used as loss function of the network.
 The Adam (initial learning rate is 1e-3) was chosen as the optimizer of the network.
 The development environment of our network is Ubuntu 20.04, python 3.6, TensorFlow 2.6.0, NVIDIA RTX 3090 GPUs.
-In the cross-validation experiment, 20$\%$ of the training data in each fold is considered as validation data to determine the conditions for network termination.
+In the cross-validation experiment, we randomly select 20$\%$ from the training data of each fold to be considered as validation data to determine the conditions for network termination.
+This differs from typical K-fold cross-validation experiments, but does not affect the fairness of the comparison experiments.
+The selection of randomised validation data is more representative of the generalisability of the segmentation method.
 Finally, the epoch size and batch size are set to 50 and 12, respectively.